hmunye/tcp/tcp-tun/README.md

 To run the prepared binary, use one of the following commands:

-If you built in release mode (default):
+Built in release mode (default):

 ```bash
 cargo r --release
 ```

-If you built in debug mode with `DEBUG=1`:
+Built in debug mode with logging enabled:

 ```bash
 cargo r
 ```

-You can then use `10.0.0.1` as the source and `10.0.0.2` as the destination to initiate or accept TCP connections.
+You can now use `10.0.0.1` as the source IP address and `10.0.0.2` as the destination to initiate or accept TCP connections.

 Examples: